 Whatever their differences, all children have the right to play and to enjoy the best conditions to stay fit and healthy.
 Unfortunately, this is not a reality for many disabled children, especially those living in disadvantaged areas.
-Disability is most prevalent in the north: in a survey conducted by the Department for Work and Pensions in 2015/16, 25% of people claim to be disabled, compared with only 14% in London (DWP Family Resources Survey 2015–2016).
-In order to meet growing demand, the Newcastle United Foundation will use the power of football to overcome barriers and to ensure that disadvantaged and disabled children are not left behind but are given opportunities to participate in a wide range of sports, to learn, to be healthier and to have fun.
+In England, disability is most prevalent in the north: in a survey conducted by the Department for Work and Pensions in 2015/16, 25% of people in the northeast reported a disability, compared with only 14% in London.
+In this context, the Newcastle United Foundation wishes to use the power of football to overcome barriers and ensure that disadvantaged and disabled children are not left behind but are given opportunities to participate in a wide range of sports, to learn, to stay healthy and to have fun.

-The funding will be used to help create and build a regional flagship centre of excellence for disability sport, where disabled people of any age and ability will be able to enjoy sport and exercise without barriers as part of a ground-breaking activity programme using high-quality indoor facilities.
-The centre will not only promote active lifestyles and the recreational enjoyment of sport, alongside the associated health and well-being benefits, but will also raise aspirations by developing Paralympic champions of the future.
-A programme of pan-disability and disability-specific football sessions will be offered under one roof at this brand new centre, which will be accessible to disabled families from across north-eastern England and encourage them to become and stay active for life.
+The aim is to establish a regional centre of excellence for disability sport, where disabled people of all ages and abilities will be able to enjoy sport and exercise without barriers as part of a ground-breaking activity programme using high-quality indoor facilities.
+The flagship centre will not only promote active lifestyles and the recreational enjoyment of sport alongside the associated health and well-being benefits; it will also raise aspirations and support the development of Paralympic champions of the future.
+A wide programme of pan-disability and disability-specific football sessions will be offered under one roof at this brand-new centre, which will be accessible to individuals and families from across northeastern England and encourage them to get active and stay active for life.

 The project will give disabled children the opportunity to improve their fitness, mobility and balance.
-Football and other physical activities will also be used as a tool to help participants build their self-confidence, make friends and achieve their own personal goals on the football pitch and in life in general.
+Football and other physical activities will also be used as a tool to help participants build their self-confidence, make friends and achieve their own personal goals on the football pitch and in life.

-The new centre will be the home for weekly clubs and teams offering weekly sessions for children in the following areas:
+The new centre will be home to numerous clubs and teams offering weekly sessions for children in the following areas:

 - Deaf football